Clinical Executive Advisory Committee

-The shared resources at UPCI include state-of-the-art facilities that provide infrastructure, technology, support, and expertise to enhance basic, translational, and clinical cancer research with a goal to provide outstanding service at reasonable cost.
-In addition to standard service offerings, most facilities will also work with researchers to provide customized procedures as needed.
-Facility Directors provide expert consultation and, in some cases, may participate as co-investigators on research faculty grants.
+The Shared Resources at UPCI include state-of-the-art facilities that provide infrastructure, technology, support, and expertise to enhance basic, translational, and clinical cancer research with a goal to provide outstanding service at reasonable cost.
+In addition to standard service offerings, most facilities will work with researchers to provide customized procedures as needed.
+Shared Resource Directors provide expert consultation and, in some cases, may participate as co-investigators on research faculty grants.

 UPCI External Advisory Board

 The UPCI External Scientific Advisory Board includes prominent physicians, scientists, and cancer center directors who are nationally and internationally recognized for their scientific and clinical contributions.
 The Board convenes annually to review UPCI programs and activities, and to provide detailed advice on a wide range of scientific and organizational issues, including development of new research programs, evaluation of existing programs, recruitment of key scientific leadership, review of shared facilities, and ad hoc review of key issues.
 Input from the Board is extremely valuable for reviewing the scientific and clinical research programs of UPCI and for assessing progress of the research endeavors.

 The UPCI and UPMC CancerCenter Council, which includes more than 50 of Pittsburgh’s prominent leaders, provides advice and support to the executive management of UPCI and UPMC CancerCenter.
 Council members serve as ambassadors to the community to promote the core missions of UPCI and UPMC CancerCenter: